Qualifications and Screening

 We think most people would agree that choosing your LASIK or other vision correction surgeon carefully is the most important aspect of your decision to proceed with the best vision correction procedure to eliminate or reduce your need for glasses or contact lenses.

-We believe the 10 qualifications we use to screen eye surgeons for membership in our Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Directory sets our service and the surgeons found here apart from the typical surgeons you may consider.
-Since these 102 screening standards are based on a surgeon’s professional credentials and accomplishments, they can be objectively measured.
-This means you can use these standards to compare the qualifications of any eye surgeons you are considering for LASIK or another vision correction or cataract surgery procedure.
+We believe the 10 qualifications we use to screen eye surgeons for membership in our Trusted LASIK Surgeons® Directory and our Trusted Cataract Surgeons® Directory set our service and the surgeons found here apart from the typical surgeons you may consider.
+Since these 10 screening criteria are based upon a surgeon’s professional credentials and accomplishments, these screening qualifications can be objectively measured.
+This means you can use these standards to compare the qualifications of any eye surgeons you are considering for LASIK or another vision correction or cataract surgery procedure with other surgeons you are considering..

-Many of the LASIK and cataract surgeons profiled at our site meet all 10 Trusted LASIK Surgeons™ qualification and all or nearly all must meet at least 8 to be profiled at our site.
+Many of the LASIK, refractive and cataract experts profiled at our site meet all 10 of the criteria we use for and all or nearly all must meet at least 8 of our 10 criteria.

-We estimate that many of the LASIK and cataract surgeons you find here have professional credentials that place them within an elite circle comprising the top 1% of LASIK, refractive and cataract surgeons in the United States.
-Of the remaining refractive surgeons featured in the Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Directory, many have professional credentials that we believe only 5% of all refractive and cataract surgeons in the United States have, and the rest would be among the top 10% when compared to their peers.
+We estimate that many of the LASIK and cataract surgeons you find here have professional credentials that place them within an elite circle comprising the top 1% of LASIK, refractive, and cataract surgeons in the United States.
+Of the remaining refractive surgeons featured in the Trusted LASIK Surgeons® Directory and/or Trusted Cataract Surgeons® Directory, most have professional credentials that we believe only 5% of all refractive and cataract surgeons in the United States have, and the rest would be among the top 10% when compared to their peers.

-We invite you to visit the profile pages for each surgeon featured at the Trusted LASIK Surgeons™ website nearest to you.
+We invite you to visit the profile pages for each surgeon featured at the Trusted LASIK Surgeons® website nearest to you.
 We encourage you to review their professional qualifications and credentials.
-Once you compare them with those of any other surgeon you are considering, we believe you can choose a surgeon featured at Trusted LASIK Surgeons™ with the confidence you will receive the highest level of professional care for your vision correction needs.
+Once you compare them with those of any other surgeon you are considering, we believe you can choose a surgeon featured at Trusted LASIK Surgeons® with the confidence that you will receive the highest level of professional care for your vision correction needs.

-Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Qualifications
+Trusted LASIK Surgeons® and Trusted Cataract Surgeons® Qualifications

-Trusted LASIK Surgeons uses the following standards to screen surgeons who are featured in our Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Directory.
+Trusted LASIK Surgeons® uses the following standards to screen surgeons who are featured in our Trusted LASIK Surgeons®and Trusted Cataract Surgeons® directories.

 1. Board Certification by the American Board of Ophthalmology